-Franklin Balance Sheet Investment Fund - Class A. This fund seeks to provide high total return, by investing most of its assets in the stocks of companies the mutual fund managers believe are undervalued and trading at a low price relative to book value.
+Franklin Balance Sheet Investment Fund - Class A. This fund seeks to provide high total return, by investing most of its assets in the stocks of companies the fund managers believe are undervalued and trading at a low price relative to book value.

 International Growth/Artisan Partners Fund.
 This fund seeks maximum long-term capital growth.
-This fund invests primarily in publicly traded corporate equities of companies domiciled outside the United States or whose primary business activities are outside the United States.
+This fund invests primarily in developed markets but also may invest in emerging and less developed markets.

-Janus Adviser Balanced Fund.
+SA/Janus Balanced Strategy Fund.
 This fund seeks long-term capital growth consistent with preservation of capital and balanced by current income.

 Small Cap Growth/Times Square Fund.
 This fund seeks to achieve long-term capital appreciation.
-The fund invests in companies with market capitalizations ranging between \$50 million and \$1.5 billion at time of purchase.
+The fund invests in companies with market capitalizations below \$3 billion at time of purchase.

-SA/Oakmark Equity and Income Strategy Fund - Class I. This fund seeks high current income, preservation and growth of capital by investing primarily in U.S. equity and fixed income securities.
+SA/Oakmark Equity and Income Strategy Fund.
+This fund seeks high current income, preservation and growth of capital by investing primarily in U.S. equity and fixed income securities.